Diver, Professional & Instructor

 |Hispanic or Latino||1|

-Americans aren’t the only ones with an interest in Diver, Professional and Instructor.
-About 12.5% of those with this major are international students.
+Diver, Professional and Instructor appeals to people across the globe.
+About 14.3% of those with this major are international students.

 How Much Do Diver, Professional & Instructor Majors Make?